| Vol. 24 No. 4

 their visa applications rejected.
 Recruiters argue these rules

+are too restrictive for most students.
 Over 340,000 students from outside the EU attend UK institutions,

 adding about 8.5 billion British pounds to the economy yearly,